Cat crazy. That’s what they call you if you have more than one cat, or a wardrobe of cat t-shirts, cat jewelry or cat accessories.

 Channeling the popular L.A.
 CatCon, meowfest was mostly shopping for anything feline including cat toys, cat art, cat climbers, cat wine and even VolanaKote jewellery incorporating fallen cat whiskers – yes, they do custom orders.
 Participants rocked cat ears and the best assortment of cat-print dresses I’ve seen anywhere.

 The best news?
-ALL cats in the adoptable room found forever homes by noon and proceeds from the event went to Toronto Cat Rescue.
+ALL cats in the adoptable room found forever homes by noon and $16,300 raised at the event went to Toronto Cat Rescue.

 Sunday: Muddy Paws Wine Festival 2019